MicrosoftDocs/PlayReady/Docs/Overview/clientplayreadyservices.md

 ---
 author:
-title: "Client Owner Services for PlayReady Clients"
+title: Client Owner Services for PlayReady Clients
-description: ""
-ms.assetid: "27BE5F0E-C171-4091-BACE-A029C6FE53B5"
+description: Final Product Licensees may design their device or application so as to contact a service when they perform PlayReady operations. ms.assetid: "27BE5F0E-C171-4091-BACE-A029C6FE53B5"
 kindex: SOAP, PlayReady protocols
 kindex: protocols, PlayReady communication